tingmwgnit/machine_learning_playground/README.md

 # Supervised Learning
-(labled data)
 1. 🚢 Titanic Survival Prediction (binary classification, using random forest algorithm to predict the survival of Titanic passengers based on their demographic information, coded in R): https://github.com/tingmwgnit/machine_learning_playground/blob/main/titanic/titanic_survival_prediction.ipynb
 2. 🏠 House Price Prediction (regression, random forest, Python, Kaggle competition): https://github.com/tingmwgnit/machine_learning_playground/blob/main/house_price/House%20Prices.ipynb

-# Unsupervised Learning (unlabeld data)
+# Unsupervised Learning
 1. 💻💰 Online Shopper Intention (customer segmentation based on their page visiting history using the K-means algorithm, some business insights and visualizations are also included in this project, coded in Python):  https://github.com/tingmwgnit/machine_learning_playground/blob/main/online_shoppers_intention.ipynb

-# Self-Supervised Learning (use unlabled data to complete tasks that are usually done with labled data)
+# Self-Supervised Learning
+use unlabled data to complete tasks that are usually done with labled data
-# Semi-supervised learning (partially labled data)
+# Semi-supervised learning
 This is a branch of machine learning that combines a small amount of labeled data with a large amount of unlabeled data during training, it's useful when labeld data is expensive to obtain.